If you ask hikers why they got into lightweight or ultra-lightweight backpacking, you’ll get many answers.

 The outdoor wilderness experience is too precious and too wonderful not to share with our kids.
 High-tech lightweight gear has made it possible for even city parents of little chubby-legged toddlers to get out deep into the unspoiled wild wonderland and share it with them.
 As John Muir once said, “Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul.”

-This post was written by Trail Ambassador Paul Osborn.
+This post was written by former Trail Ambassador Paul Osborn and Editor.